Performance Analysis of Digital Processing-in-Memory through a Case Study on Convolutional-Neural-Network Acceleration

-We identify the poor performance of digital PIM in full-precision CNN acceleration as arising from a combination of two factors: high compute complexity for the underlying arithmetic operations, and high data reuse in CNN architectures.
+We identify the poor performance and poor efficiency of digital PIM in full-precision CNN acceleration as arising from a combination of two factors: high compute complexity for the underlying arithmetic operations, and high data reuse in CNN architectures.
 The analysis in Figure~\ref{fig:results:aritCC} reveals that floating-point multiplication possesses relatively high compute complexity and thus already has a low throughput improvement over GPU performance.
 Furthermore, Figure~\ref{fig:results:arit} demonstrates that this improvement originates entirely from the memory wall bottleneck throttling the GPU performance as the theoretical compute-bound GPU results surpass digital PIM.
 Therefore, when we increase the data reuse in Figure~\ref{fig:results:mat}, we find that the PIM performance becomes inferior to GPU performance as the memory wall is no longer the bottleneck.
 That is, we find that it is the combination of the high compute complexity and the high data reuse that leads to the inferior digital PIM performance in full-precision CNN acceleration.
 Notice that we believe that this conclusion generalizes to additional PIM architectures as (1) GPU architectures achieve very high compute utilization for operations such as matrix multiplications and convolutions so it is unlikely that any PIM architecture may directly compete with raw GPU compute throughput, and (2) while the exact parameters may differ the overall trends discussed in this paper (of compute complexity and locality) remain agnostic to the specific architecture.